-Imagine you’re seeking out the best Salesforce data protection solution for your company.
-If your manager initiated this project, you might wonder why you need to worry about backing up your company’s data in the first place.
-Isn’t that Salesforce’s responsibility?
+Imagine this: You’ve been tasked with finding the best SaaS data protection solution for your company.
+You might be wondering why you need to worry about backing up your company’s data in the first place.
+Isn’t that the SaaS provider’s responsibility?

-Data loss isn’t something to take lightly because, contrary to popular belief, it does happen in both Salesforce production and sandbox environments.
-The leading causes are human error, integration errors, bad code, and migration errors.
+Contrary to popular belief, data loss does happen in both SaaS production and sandbox environments.
+The main culprits are usually human error, integration errors, bad code, and migration errors.

-Now that you understand the importance of protecting your Salesforce data, it’s essential to realize that not all solutions are equally effective.
-In this article, we’ll explore building a backup tool yourself by exporting data through the Salesforce API, vs. purchasing a Salesforce-recommended AppExchange partner solution, like OwnBackup.
+Now that you understand the importance of protecting your data, it’s essential to realize that not all solutions are equally effective.
+In this article, we’ll explore building a backup tool yourself by exporting data through your SaaS provider, versus purchasing a partner solution, like OwnBackup.

 The most reasonable way to figure out whether or not you should build vs. buy is to ask the right questions.
 We call this the “Backup and Recovery Test.”
 The questions should be the same for every company, but not everyone has the same answers.

 Whether you’ve already developed an in-house tool or are investigating the feasibility of doing so, here are the six questions to think about as you consider the best option for your company.

 1. Does the tool meet your recovery point objective?

 Recovery point objective (RPO) is an indicator of how often a company should back up its data.
 Typically, companies aim to recover to a point (not more than a day), while backup is usually conducted at least once a day.

 With Salesforce for example, you’ll often export data from their API as Weekly Export .CSV files, giving you an RPO of up to seven days.